rails/rails/guides/source/active_record_migrations.md

 true` to that column.
 However, if you want to add a foreign key to an existing column, you can use `add_foreign_key`.

-If the column name of the table that we're adding the foreign key to cannot be derived from the table with the referenced primary key then you can use the `:column` option to specify the column name.
+If the column name of the table to which we're adding the foreign key cannot be derived from the table with the referenced primary key then you can use the `:column` option to specify the column name.
 Additionally, you can use the `:primary_key` option if the referenced primary key is not `:id`.